patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/self.png)

 Note:
-Jung's diagram of the psychic structure, including the collective unconscious.
-Note how he deliberately made it look like a mandala.
+**Jung's diagram of the psychic structure**, including the collective unconscious.
+Note how he **deliberately made it look like a mandala**.

 --